Deploy Ketty in production

 {

-label: "lategrey",
+label: "slategrey",

-url: "https://gitlab.coko.foundation/ketty/ketty-templates/lategrey.git",
+url: "https://gitlab.coko.foundation/coko-org/products/ketty/ketty-templates/slategrey.git",

 assetsRoot: "dist",